 Contents of progress notes

-1. SOAP format – This format is usually used since it gives a quick look at the observation of each nurse as well as the nursing action on each observation.
+1. SOAP formats – This format is usually used since it gives a quick look at the observation of each nurse as well as the nursing action on each observation.

 S – Subjective data includes the patient’s complaints or perception of the present problem sited.